-Reading ahead during the winter break is recommended -- On Beauty and Capital, in particular, are quite long.
+Reading ahead during the winter break is strongly recommended -- The Line of Beauty, On Beauty, and Capital are quite long.
 It would also be a good idea to acquaint yourself with E.M.
 Forster's Howards End and Virginia Woolf's Mrs Dalloway before the semester begins, if you haven't already done so: these will give you some of the literary back-story of our period and of several of the works to be studied.

 Pat Barker, Border Crossing (Picador, 2017.
 ISBN: 1250165954)